 The Darul Iftaa’s campus has a dormitory, but it does not arrange for outside accommodations.
 However, it can provide local contacts as a useful resource in helping students make their arrangements.

-The Darul Iftaa provides any paperwork students require to apply for student visas, but the students manage the application process.
+The Darul Iftaa provides any paperwork students may require, but it does not arrange for student visas at the moment.